 Website Type Depends On Skill, Need, Budget

-Or don’t forget the free website program that advertises at 3 a.m. on Nick @ Nite.
+Or don’t forget the free website product that advertises at 3 a.m. on Nick@Nite.

-Before going one of those routes, though, you might need to answer these questions: Can a middle schooler accurately capture your brand and message?
+Before going there, though, ask yourself these questions: Can a middle schooler accurately capture your brand and message?
 Who do you call if the Midnight Special site doesn’t work?
 And who solves the mystery when cousin Eddy throws away your site's administration access password with his candy wrappers?

 That is why it’s best to leave website projects to professionals, just like the ones you hire to take care of your legal and accounting work.
 A digital marketing firm can help you through the process and make your investment worthwhile.